 Ben Cajee is an experienced television and radio presenter, voiceover artist, writer and event host.

-Ben was the voice of Tokyo 2020 and Wimbledon 2021 across BBC Sport’s red button and iPlayer service.
+Ben voiced the Tokyo Olympics 2020, Wimbledon 2021-23, Beijing Winter Olympics 2022 and Birmingham Commonwealth Games 2022 across BBC Sport’s red button and iPlayer services.

-Having previously worked for the International Cricket Council, Ben’s got an extensive knowledge of cricket and is an ambassador for the ECB’s All Stars Cricket initiative.
-He’s also appeared on BBC Sport’s The Cricket Social, acted as stadium host for numerous games at the ICC Cricket World Cup 2019 and been involved in the BBC’s coverage of The Hundred.
+Having previously worked for the International Cricket Council, Ben has an extensive knowledge of cricket and led as an ambassador for the ECB’s All Stars Cricket initiative.
+He also appeared on BBC Sport’s The Cricket Social, acted as stadium host for numerous games at the ICC Cricket World Cup 2019 and been involved in the BBC’s coverage of The Hundred.

-He’s appeared as a contestant on Celebrity Mastermind, answering questions on his beloved West Ham United, and as a guest on Mister Maker at Home and The Dog Ate My Homework.
+He’s appeared as a contestant on Celebrity Mastermind, answering questions about his beloved West Ham United, and as a panel show guest on The Dog Ate My Homework.

-He’s performed in CBeebies Christmas Shows and hosts live events, campaigns, press conferences, openings and festivals for charities and corporates – including the Premier League, the ECB, Show Racism the Red Card, Stephen Lawrence Day, Street Child United, Alton Towers, The Children’s Media Conference, Waterstones and the CBBC Summer Social.
-He’s also an ambassador for the children’s cancer charity, Young Lives Vs Cancer.His writing credits include CBeebies House links (leading to viral content around inclusivity and equality), an episode of Justin’s House, poetry for Colours, involvement in the Writers Room for the CBeebies Christmas Show in 2020 and commissions for opinion pieces, including The Independent.
+Ben hosts live events, campaigns, press conferences, openings and festivals for charities and corporates – including the Premier League, the ECB, England Hockey, Show Racism the Red Card, Stephen Lawrence Day, Ronald McDonald House, Alton Towers, The Children’s Media Conference, Waterstones, Shakespeare Week and the CBBC Summer Social.